 Ensure you have a complete amino acid blend within your tub and that the amino acid profile is balanced.
 The protein powder you choose must have a balance of both grain and legume-based protein sources such as rice, pea and quinoa.
 This will provide all of the essential amino acids which your body requires to rebuild those torn fibres.
 If you are unsure what flavour to get, buy an unflavoured powder.
 This will be more versatile and will best allow you to experiment with using your new powder in recipes such as oatmeal, baked goods and in smoothies.
 Your powder should have at least 20g-30g of protein per serving size to be worth its salt!
 If this number is lower than expected, consider how you might use the powder in combination with other protein-rich ingredients (such as peanut butter) in a recipe.

 Taking additional vitamins is not always essential.
-That said, I would highly recommend investing in a good, strong dose of vitamin B12 (see our guide, page 79) and Vitamin D to support your strenuous activity.
+That said, I would highly recommend investing in a good, strong dose of vegan vitamin B12 and Vitamin D to support your strenuous activity.
 External use of magnesium oil spray is also beneficial for aching muscles and painful joints.

 There are a few essential recommendations I have for specific foods you might want to incorporate into your athletic vegan lifestyle.
 Firstly, maca – a slightly sweet, caramel flavoured tuber-root extract powder.
 Maca naturally boosts your energy levels, whilst being rich in copper, iron and vitamin C. I use it in smoothies and in my breakfast oatmeal.